Updated: May 16

 What of the other aspects of diversity and how do these fit into the diversity management portfolios of companies across the world?

-Covid-19 and the Diversity and Inclusion Agenda
+Risk Management in A Diversity and Inclusion Agenda

 With an increasingly lowered level of recruitment across the globe, the Covid-19 pandemic has slammed the breaks on hiring across the business landscape.